 Portrayed by: Reiko ChibaThe Princess of the Lithia Tribe and 'Warrior of Love'.
 Kind, loving, but has an iron-will.
 Formed some sort of rivalry with Lamie later on.

 - Action Girl: Especially when she gets a focus episode, expect plenty of badassery from her.

-- Badass Adorable: She's cute as pie, and yet she proves to be cunning/strong enough to single handedly defeat Dora Monsters herself at times.
+- Badass Adorable: She's a cute princess, and yet she proves to be cunning/strong enough to single-handedly defeat Dora Monsters herself at times.

 - Everything's Better with Princesses: Why are the rest Knights, while she's just Princess?
 Granted, Geki is also a prince, but at least he's supposed to be the leader.

 - Hair Decorations: Changes her hairstyle nearly every time.
 Usually with new hair decorations.

 - Generation Xerox: Her ancestor once performed a Heroic Sacrifice to destroy a monster.
 When that monster came back, Mei repeats the event, only without the Heroic Sacrifice.

 - Girlish Pigtails: She occasionally has her hair tied in twin tails.

 - Gratuitous English: Like Geki.
 It's Purinsesu, not Hime.

 - Light Feminine and Dark Feminine: She's not a complete tomboy and most of the time doing a LOT of feminine things (like liking flowers).